TYPES OF CASINOS IN INDIANA

 In June 1993 Indiana became the sixth state to legalize riverboat gambling.
-All of the state’s riverboat casinos offer dockside gambling and, unless otherwise noted, are open 24 hours.
+All of the riverboat casinos in Indiana offer dockside gambling and, unless otherwise noted, are open 24 hours.
 The minimum gambling age is 21.

 Unless otherwise noted, all casinos offer: blackjack, craps, roulette, slots, video poker, video keno and Caribbean stud poker.
-In addition, some casinos off the following games: baccarat, mini-baccarat, poker, pai gow poker, three card poker, Mississippi stud, pai gow, four card poker, Spanish 21, big 6 wheel and let it ride.
+In addition, some Indiana casinos offer the following games: baccarat, mini-baccarat, poker, pai gow poker, three card poker, Mississippi stud, pai gow, four card poker, Spanish 21, big 6 wheel and let it ride.